 Our Social Work Services can provide help to manage emotions relating to vision loss and work with you to reach future decisions which affect your life.
 They also have a depth of knowledge about available financial entitlements and benefits.

 It’s natural for someone with vision loss to worry about their financial future – that was the case for Adrianno from Noranda.
-His ophthalmologist at the Lions Eye Institute Dr. Fred Chen (link opens in new window) made an initial introduction to our Social Worker Marija.
+His ophthalmologist at the Lions Eye Institute Dr. Fred Chen (link opens in new window) made a referral to our Social Worker Marija.

 Retinitis Pigmentosa diagnosis